davidlormor/hawkins.io/wip/untitled.md

 applications’s life span.
 It is important to think about technical investment and make the correct decisions up front.

-This is hard change to make because it fundamentally reverses how application’s are commonly structured.
+This is a hard change to make because it fundamentally reverses how application’s are commonly structured.
 Uncle Bob speaks about his personal experience in his talk “Architecture, The Lost Years”.
-He provides a case study about INSERT PROJECT NAME HERE.
+He provides a case study about FitNesse.
 He says that they planned on using a database early on in the process.
-Instead they decided not to and stick with handling persistence in a different way.
+Instead, they decided not to and stuck with handling persistence in a different way.
 As it turns out a database wasn’t an actual requirement.
 They were able to ship the product without using a database and instead used more simple mechanisms.
 “They deferred the decision off the edge of